thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 Such flow can be performed through various means.
 This document introduces one to serve as example and first basis.

-# IssuerRequest, IssuerResponse, and Finalisation
+# TokenRequest, TokenResponse, and Finalisation

-In {{fig-reverse-flow-architecture}}, the Client sends an `IssuerRequest` and receives an `IssuerResponse`.
+In {{fig-reverse-flow-architecture}}, the Client sends an `TokenRequest` and receives an `TokenResponse`.
 These are meant to abstract request from different protocol to the Issuer.

 As specified in {{Section 3.5 of RFC9576}},